Home » Repurposed Furniture » Repurposed Drawers Wall Cabinet

 Bottom of the hutch: Saw Stand, Craft Station

-Although the drawers are not shown, you can see that there were three drawers that haven’t been used yet.
+Although the drawers are not shown, you can see that three drawers haven’t been used yet.
 This is their time to shine!

 upcycle two drawers for one wall cabinet project